andreslagerlof/notes2self/content/_index.md

 ---
 title: "Notes2Self"
 subtitle: "Documenting my journey to learn R"
-description: "Learning is fun but can also be challenging, and learning a programming language is no exception.
-Some say that you learn better when you try to explain things to others (even if  “others” is your future self) and starting a  blog is a good way of doing that.
+description: "Learning is fun but can also be challenging.
+Some say that you learn better when you try to explain things to others (even if  “others” is your future self).
 So, here I am.

 <br></br>